yohman/22S-DH151/Weeks/Week05/Lab/README.md

 Consider that the circle size can be differentiated to visualize the number of cases per country.

 However, converting case counts by country to circles on a computer screen is challenging.
-Consider that at the time of this writing (4/22/2021), the single highest case count by country is in the United States at 31,929,351 cases.
-Imagine if we decided to create circles by case counts, the United States would have a radius of 32 million pixels!
+Consider that at the time of this writing (4/25/2022), the single highest case count by country is in the United States at 80,984,914 cases (it was 31,929,351 a year ago).
+Imagine if we decided to create circles by case counts, the United States would have a radius of 80 million pixels!
 For this reason, we need to scale our the case counts to a pixel range that makes sense.

-A simple solution would be divide the case counts by a large enough number, that the highest total would equal to roughly 100 pixels, so divide by 32,000.
+A simple solution would be divide the case counts by a large enough number, that the highest total would equal to roughly 100 pixels, so divide by 800,000.

 Additionally, the `mapCSV()` function no longer needs to be fed data because `csvdata` is now a global variable that we can access.
 Instead, have `mapCSV()` require a date in order to generate a map of differential sized circles for *any given date*.